basvandervlies/cf_surfsara_lib/doc/services/rootfiles.md

 ### user_ssh_keys_dir

-With this variable is set we copy user private/public keys to the `/root/.ssh` directory.
+When this variable is set we copy user private/public keys to the `/root/.ssh` directory.
 These are user keys for an user that can become root but want to use their own git repositories.
 Use `ssh-add -t 4h /root/.ssh/root-bas` in combo with `ssh-agent`, eg:
 ```
 "user_ssh_keys_dir": "data/rootfiles/ssh_keys/git_user"